plokhotnyuk/fast-string-interpolator/README.md

 ## How to use

-The library is published to JCenter, so please add a resolver for it (or ensure that it is already added):
+The library is published to JCenter, so please add a resolver for it in your `build.sbt` file or ensure that it is already added:

 ```sbt
 resolvers += Resolver.jcenterRepo
 ```

-Add the library to a dependency list in your `build.sbt` file:
+Add the library to a dependency list:

 ```sbt
 libraryDependencies += "com.sizmek.fsi" %% "macros" % "0.1.0"